by Markus Kuhn

 Here are a few more references for those interested in the introduction of ISO paper sizes in North America:

 Some related media coverage:

-If you have any questions or suggestions about how this text might be improved, please contact me by email.
+If you have any questions or suggestions about how this text might be improved, please contact me by email, but please do not send me any requests to add links to your own web pages.
 I wish to thank for helpful suggestions Gary Brown, Gene Fornario, Don Hillger, Arild Jensen, Joseph B. Reid, Bruce Naylor, Ryan Park, Terry Simpson, Karl Kleine, Jukka Korpela, David Cantrell, Oliver Baptiste, Mark Weyer, Benoit Rittaud, Frank Dabelstein, and others.
 Special thanks go also to the German-American Fulbright Commission for the scholarship that allowed me to spend a year at Purdue University, Indiana, where this text was born, along with my interest in U.S. metrication.

 You might also be interested in the Metric typographic units and International standard date and time notation web pages, or in the discussions on the USENET group misc.metric-system.